-For Governmental second phase commitments, if the funds are to be applied directly to the D2P2 contract, the funds must be received by AFRL/SBRF within 30 days of CSO closing.
-Initiate Governmental commitment transfer, the interested Government organization should contact AFRL/SBRF at AFRL.SBIR.STTR@us.af.mil.
-The organization will receive an automated response with the fund transfer request template and additional guidance.
-NOTE - if other than RDT&E 3600 funds will be provided, the corresponding proposal's milestones must clearly delineate deliverables for which the non-RDT&E funds will be used.
-Additionally, the providing and receiving Comptrollers must agree with use of the funds for the specified deliverables.
+For Governmental second phase commitments, or if the funds are to be applied directly to the D2P2 contract, the funds must be received by AFRL/RGF within 30 days of CSO closing.
+To initiate Governmental funding transfer, the interested Government organization should send an email to AFRL/RGF Incoming Documents mailbox, AFRL.SBIR.STTR@us.af.mil.
+The sender will receive an auto-response with guidance regarding incoming funds submission and associated information required.
+RGF requests a draft MIPR/Form 9 be submitted to the same inbox before certification to ensure the document is complete and accurate.
+NOTE 1: If sending funding via MIPR, RGF requires a signed MOA with the submitting Government organization.
+NOTE 2: If providing other than RDT&E 3600 funds, the corresponding proposal milestones must clearly delineate deliverables for which the non-RDT&E funds will be used.
+Additionally, the submitting and receiving Comptrollers must agree to the funds propriety for the specified deliverables.